bobmonsour/bobmonsour.com/src/posts/my-winding-road-toward-knee-replacement-surgery.md

 I noted that I was concerned about being in the hospital during COVID-time and that I’d feel better doing a replacement after the start of the new year.
 He understood, but noted that I’d be going home the same day.
 I said that I’d consider what he’d said and would let them know.
 They provided some home exercises to do in preparation.

 <div class="image-holder">
-  {% image "src/img/right-knee-xray.jpg", "x-ray of knees, showing arthritis in the right knee", "100vw" %}
+  {% image imageDir + "right-knee-xray.jpg", "x-ray of knees, showing arthritis in the right knee", "100vw" %}
   <p class="caption">That’s my right knee…on the left.</p>
 </div>